mfichman/winbrew/README.md

 Basic usage
 -----------

+Open the Visual Studio 2013 command prompt, then type:

     winbrew install <package>

 Winbrew installs all packages to C:\Winbrew by default, but you can change this by setting `WINBREW_HOME`.